garrandall/popular-music-data/tracks/real-wild-child-ivan.md

 Gotta dance like a fool
 Got the message that
 I gotta be a wild one (wild, wild child)
-Ooh, yeah, I'm a wild one (wild, wild child)
+Oh, yeah, I'm a wild one (wild, wild child)

 Gonna break it loose